|

 The “1500”

-Built from 1938 to 1956, this is the most common model.
-The 1 ½ Litre model evolved into the “1500” model.
-It had the same wheelbase as the 1 ½ Litre and used the wide chassis.
+Built from 1939 to 1956, this is the most common model.
+The 1½ Litre model evolved into the “1500” model.
+It had the same wheelbase and used the wide chassis.
 All 1500s, except the last 12 produced, used the Singer 12 HP engine, heavily modified by HRG, and a Singer 12 gearbox.
-The last 12 cars produced used the Singer SM 1500cc engine.
+The last 12 cars produced used the Singer SM 1500cc engine, again with some modifications.
 Production bodies were made by REALL, Automarine and St. Leonard’s Engineering Co..
-All bodies, except one, had inside fuel tanks.
 Several cars were sold in chassis form and bodied to their owner’s designs.
 Factory brochure HERE.

 This model was raced by owners extensively post-war.
 Highlights on the track were class wins at Le Mans and Spa in 1949.
 In rallies, this model racked up class wins in the Alpine Rally (1951) and twice in the RAC Rally (1951 and 1953).